sndmnn/my-sandbox/repro/side-panels/README.md

 </>
 ```

-I'm strugging to understand exactly what's happening so I can fix my solution for side panels.
+I'm struggling to understand exactly what's happening so I can fix my solution for side panels.
 I would appreciate any help or guidance you can provide.
 Thank you!